The derivative market was introduced in India in the year 2000 and since then it’s gaining great significance like its counterpart abroad.

 Derivative traded on the exchange are standardized and regulated.

-On the other hand, OTC derivative constitutes a greater proportion of derivatives contracts, but it carries higher counterparty risk and is unregulated.
+On the other hand, OTC derivative constitutes a greater proportion of derivatives contracts, but it carries higher counterpart risk and is unregulated.

 These financial instruments help in making a profit by simply betting on the future value of the underlying asset.